docker/docs/compose/samples-for-compose.md

 ## Awesome Compose samples

 The Awesome Compose samples provide a starting point on how to integrate different frameworks and technologies using Docker Compose.

-All samples available in [Awesome-compose githu repo](https://github.com/docker/awesome-compose){:target="_blank" rel="noopener" class="_"}
+All samples are available in the [Awesome-compose GitHub repo](https://github.com/docker/awesome-compose){:target="_blank" rel="noopener" class="_"}.